 If you want to read more about merino wool and how it works, this is good article to get you started.
-My favorite base laters are there from Reima USA but you can also find good ones on Etsy (slow shipping, just FYI).
+Some of my favorite (affordable) base layers include this set from Amazon (60% merino), this affordable fleece set and these REALLY good ones from Etsy ( with slow shipping, just FYI).

 Shop Kiddo Base Layers

 Second layer: tees and sweats